 Hiking: A short bit of walking on Old Columbia River Highway adjacent to Welter Cemetery and a 1.6 mile loop trail around the lake at Trojan Park

-Notable Wildlife: Bald Eagle, Osprey, Swans, Canada Geese, Hooded Merganser, Wood Ducks, other waterfowl, wading birds, turtles, frogs, woodland and pond salamanders
+Notable Wildlife: Bald Eagle, Osprey, Swans, Canada Geese, Hooded Merganser, Wood Duck, other waterfowl, wading birds, turtles, frogs, woodland and pond salamanders

 Property status: Portland General Electric